twilio/stashboard/markdown/restapi.markdown

 url             The URL of the specific status resource

-severity        The severity of this status.
-Larger values
+level		The level of this status.
+Can be any value
-                are more severe.
+		listed in the Levels List resource

 image           The URL of the image for this status
 -------------------------------------------------------------